pr01og/upwork_test_answers/ios_programming_test.md

 29. Which of the following will set the font of UISegmentedControl?
 Answers:
 * UIFont *font = [UIFont boldSystemFontOfSize:12.0f]; NSDictionary *attributes = [NSDictionary dictionaryWithObject:font forKey:UITextAttributeFont]; [segmentedControl setTitleTextAttributes:attributes forState:UIControlStateNormal];
-* [[UISegmentedControl appearance] setTitleTextAttributes:[NSDictionary dictionaryWithObjectsAndKeys:[UIFont fontWithName:@»STHeitiSC-Medium» size:13.0], UITextAttributeFont, nil] forState:UIControlStateNormal];
+* [[UISegmentedControl appearance] setTitleTextAttributes:[NSDictionary dictionaryWithObjectsAndKeys:[UIFont fontWithName:@"STHeitiSC-Medium" size:13.0], UITextAttributeFont, nil] forState:UIControlStateNormal];
 * segmentedControl.transform = CGAffineTransformMakeScale(.6f, .6f);
 * None of these.

 30. When does this behavior usually happen?
-«Xcode Message: finished running <my app>» on targeted device shows, but nothing happens
+"Xcode Message: finished running &#60;my app>" on targeted device shows, but nothing happens
 Answers:
 * If the app was ran on earlier devices (3G or 3GS) and arm6 was not added in Require Device Capabilities.
 * If app was built and ran on version 3.2 or earlier of Xcode and arm7 was not added in Require Device Capabilities.